Stability, corners, and other 2-dimensional shapes: Corners and squares

-Take a non-principal ultrafilter $\Ult$ on $\N$ and consider the nonstandard finite group $G=\prod_{\ell\to \Ult} G_\ell$ as well as the internal sets By Remark \ref{R:Transfer}, the set $S$ has Loeb measure $\mu_{G^{n+m}}(S)\ge \delta$ and is robustly $k$-stable by Remark \ref{R:robust_asympt}.
+Take a non-principal ultrafilter $\Ult$ on $\N$ and consider the non-standard finite group $G=~\prod_{\ell\to \Ult} G_\ell$ as well as the internal set $ S=\prod_{\ell\to \Ult} S_\ell$.
+By Remark \ref{R:Transfer}, the set $S$ has Loeb measure $\mu_{G^{2}}(S)\ge \delta$ and is almost surely $k$-stable by Remark \ref{R:robust_asympt}.
 Choose any countable rich subset $M$.
-Notice that the nonstandard finite group $G$ has exponent bounded by $r$ by \L o\'s's Theorem (Theorem \ref{R:internal}).
-Fact \ref{F:G00} yields that the subgroup $\GO M$ is a countable intersection of internal subgroups $H$, each of finite index and defined over $M$.
+Notice that the exponent of the non-standard finite group $G$ is bounded by $r$ by \L o\'s's Theorem (Theorem \ref{R:internal}).
+Fact \ref{F:G00} yields that the subgroup $\GO M$ is a countable intersection of internal subgroups $H_n$, each of finite index and defined over $M$.
+We may assume that $H_{n+1}\subseteq H_n$ for every $n$ in $\N$.